 DiversityFIRST™ Training Offerings

-All sessions listed are full day workshops that take place from April 18-21*.
+All sessions listed are full day workshops that take place on April 21*.
 There will be a limited number of participants per classes.
 The cost per workshop is $899*.
 You can register here.

 DiversityFIRST™ ERG Academy Certificate